realworldocaml/book/en/04-lists-options-and-patterns.md

 _aggregates_ that bring together related values that represent some concept.

-In a strongly-typed language like OCaml, the structure of data is closely related to the data _type_.
-The type defines the ``shape'' of the data, and it also specifies exactly what operations are used to _construct_ and _destruct_ values of that type.
-This relationship is essential -- we will always discuss data in relation to its type, its constructors, and its destructors.

-Let's start with an example using _lists_.
 Lists are one of the most common ways to aggregate data in OCaml; they are simple, and they are extensively supported by the standard library.

 ### Example: pretty-printing a table